KadamAbhishek/freeBOOKs.com/README.md

 1. Download dependency in project: open new integrated terminal for freeBOOKs in VScode & type : npm install --force

-2. To compile Application
+2. To compile Application :
-	  ng serve
+	  ng serve   OR
 	  ng serve --open

 ## Development server